-As an integrative, creative, therapist I work in a sensitive and supportive way, drawing on a range of counselling theories & interventions, as well as from the field of neuroscience.
-Working in this way enables me to respond to your individual needs and to help you understand how your body responds to stress and trauma.
-My ultimate aim is to offer you a fresh perspective, equip you to make the changes you want in your life, find a greater sense of peace, and build resilience as you move forward into your future.
+As an integrative therapist I work in a sensitive and supportive way, drawing on a range of counselling theories & interventions, as well as from the field of neuroscience.
+Working in this way enables me to respond to your individual needs and preferences.
+My ultimate aim is to offer you a safe space to explore the challenges you are facing in order to help you gain a fresh perspective, equip you to make the changes you want in your life, find a greater sense of peace, and build resilience as you move forward into your future.
 I will…

 How I can help

 Offer you a safe relationship and space in which to be you:

 That one hour a week for you to be real and open about the issues you are facing without fear of judgment.
 I believe the therapeutic relationship is the most important aspect of the work that we will do together.
 Accepting you as you are, I will listen to you with compassion and empathy so that you can understand what you are feeling and what is important to you.